igneus/piano_tracker/README.md

 Tracks your exercising efforts on a MIDI-connected piano, prints stats.

-Think of a sports tracker for your fingers running on a keyboard.
+Think of a sports tracker for your fingers running on keyboard.

-One day it will even make stupid posts on facebook.
+One day it will even make silly posts on facebook.